Introduction to Data Structures:

 Adding and Removing Items from a List:

-Adding items to a list is done with the append() method, which adds the item to the end of the list.
-You can also use the insert() method to add an item at a specific index position.
+Items are added to a list using the append() method, which adds the item to the end of the list.
+The insert() method allows adding an item at a specific index position.

 # Adding an item to the end of the list